Tim-Unger/vACDMDataFaker/README.md

 | UPDATE_INTERVAL (optional)      | int         | Amount in minutes the data will be updated automatically *(Default = 10 min.)*                                                                               |
 | MINIMUM_AMOUNT (optional)       | int         | Minimum amount of measures that should be present.
 Will only be used by the automatic update, is ignored when making a request through the API *(Default = 10)* |
 | REQUIRE_AUTH_FOR_LOGS (optional)| bool        | Whether the GET Endpoint that is used to access the Log-JSON requires authentication *(Default = true)*                                                       |

+## API

+Both programs have a small API to access and update/delete the data.
+The API-Docs can be found at the root of the URL of your instance